History of the Organization

 LSSCM has also created statewide programs to respond to emerging needs.
 In 2008, LSSCM created the Michigan Foreclosure Prevention Project and the Michigan Immigrant Rights Center.
 In 2011, LSSCM created the Michigan Elder Justice Initiative.
 In 2012, MPLP launched the Michigan Legal Help Program, a statewide website (michiganlegalhelp.org) and affiliated self-help centers which contain legal information and referral resources for people who have to represent themselves in simple civil legal matters.

-In 2014, LSSCM changed its our name to the Michigan Advocacy Program and created a separate LLC to house the statewide advocacy services, Michigan PLP, LLC.
+In 2014, LSSCM changed its name to the Michigan Advocacy Program and created a separate LLC to house the statewide advocacy services, Michigan PLP, LLC.
 The statewide advocacy services include the Michigan Poverty Law Program, the Michigan Immigrant Rights Center, Michigan Elder Justice Initiative, and Michigan Legal Help Program.

 Since the early 1960s, LSSCM and its predecessors have been leaders—in the state and nationally—in the delivery of quality representation to low income individuals.
 LSSCM has provided a high volume of quality individual advocacy and has engaged in policy advocacy that has improved the systems that directly impact poor people.